paramat/minipeli/README.txt

 --------------
 'Peli' is the Finnish word for 'game'.

-This game is intended to be an example of the minimal requirements for a Minetest game, to help others create their own games.
+This game is intended to be an example of minimal requirements for a Minetest Engine game, to help others create their own games.
 This also suggests a good mod structure, as opposed to the problematic structure of the game called 'Minetest Game', which has most content in one large mod called 'default'.
 It is better to split the content into many mods.

-This game is not as minimal as it could be, the 'creative' mod is not necessary.
-However, i consider it desirable for most games as freely building without it is very awkward.
-So the 'creative' mod from Minetest Game has been included, and therefore also the 'sfinv' mod on which it depends, they are almost completely unmodified.

-The 'lamp' mod is not necessary, it is only provided to illuminate caves and dungeons during testing.

-Because creating animated meshes is difficult the player model from Minetest Game is used, it seems suitable for many games.
+Because creating animated meshes is difficult, the player model from Minetest Game is used, it seems suitable for many games.
 The player API of Minetest Game is very useful and quite fundamental.
-So, the 'player_api' mod from Minetest Game is included in a slightly simplified form.
+So, the 'player_api' mod from Minetest Game is included, but with new player textures.

+The 'light' mod is only provided to illuminate caves and dungeons during testing.

+if the 'creative' mod from Minetest Game is used with Minipeli, the dependencies in the 'creative' mod mod.conf file must be edited to: 'depends = hand, sfinv'.

 Why Mapgen v6 is not supported